Skip to content

 The Identifier System

-Notifications are deduplicated by combining a slug and event data.
-When you call create_notification() with the same slug and event_data, the system updates the existing notification rather than creating a duplicate.
+Notifications are threaded by combining a slug and event data.
+The app hashes {"slug": slug, "data": event_data} into a SHA1 identifier, stored on EventType - which identifies an event in the system.
+When you call create_notification() with the same slug and event_data, the system reuses the same EventType and appends a new NotificationEvent to that thread.

 How deduplication works: